Pen – FrøyaRingen (NYTEK23)

 When attaching the net to the pen’s handrail posts, it is important that the ropes are attached at the bottom part of the handrail posts in order to prevent any vertical movement of the ropes in case of heeling of the pen which could lead to unwanted loads on the pen.
 When using sinker tube, read the user manual for more information about this.
 ScaleAQ supplies injection molded net hook protector as extra equipment which simplifies net handling.

-Alternatives for attaching the net to the pen’s handrail posts are:
+Alternatives for attaching the net to the pen’s handrail posts are visualised in Figure 16-19:

 5.4 Attachment of lifting rope from the waistline in the net to the pen for nets designed for this

-The attachment point for lifting rope from e.g. ScaleAQ Midgard® Net is between the pipes in the floating collar on the brackets adapted to this.
-See Figure 19.
-Loops on the main rope are attached to the bottom of the handrail post, see the alternatives in Figure 15-17.
+The attachment point for lifting rope from e.g. ScaleAQ Midgard® Net is between the pipes on the chain-brackets adapted for this type of attachment.
+See Figure 20.
+Loops on the main rope are attached with a combination of strap and chain segment.

 - When using sinker tube, all the net attachments to the pen must be fastened before lowering the sinker tube.